SeyaSchmassmann/ml/README.md

 git push
 ```

-**By pushing your commits to your personal fork on GitLab you will submit the graded Assignments!**
+**By pushing your commits to your personal fork on GitLab you will submit the
+(graded) Assignments!
+The last commit before the deadline will be graded.**

 #### 10. Fetching new assignments

-To fetch new assignments from the master repo do as follows:
+To fetch new assignments from the assigments/upstream repo do as follows:

 ```
 # add original repo as remote upstream